News Details

 What Is Wealth Compounding?

-Wealth compounding is the process by which earnings seek to generate additional earnings over time.
-This “growth on growth” effect can potentially accelerate wealth accumulation, especially when gains are reinvested and left to compound uninterrupted.
+Wealth compounding is the process by which earnings generate additional earnings over time.
+This “growth on growth” effect can accelerate wealth accumulation when gains are reinvested and allowed to compound without interruption.

 High-net-worth investor reviewing a financial plan focused on long-term wealth compounding